-of the company, which the HBRA defines to be persons with at least a 10% ownership interest, and directors, partners, officers and managers of the company.
+The application provides the Unit with general information about the company or entity that is registering.
+It also provides the Unit with information about each "principal" of the company, which the HBRA defines to be persons with at least a 10% ownership interest, and directors, partners, officers and managers of the company.
 One of the purposes of the Home Builder Registration Act is to track builders who dissolve entities without meeting their financial obligations and then begin building again under a new company name.
 Such builders may be subject to denial or revocation of their registration under HBRA §4.5-308.
 To achieve this goal, the Unit must gather information from the applicants about the principals who own and operate building companies.

-As of June 30, 2014, 2,280 home builders were registered with the Unit.
-200 new builders registered with the Unit between July 1, 2013 and June 30, 2014.
+As of June 30, 2015, 2,086 home builders were registered with the Unit.
+195 new builders registered with the Unit between July 1, 2014 and June 30, 2015.
+Consistent with the nationwide slowdown in new home building, the overall number of registered builders has continued to decrease since a peak in 2008.

-The following chart shows the number of registered builders reported in the Annual Report since 2010.
+The following chart shows the number of registered builders reported in the Annual Report since 2011.

-In the past year, the Unit mailed renewal notices to the 1,179 builders that registered under the HBRA, whose initial two year registrations were due to expire between September 1, 2013 and June 1, 2014.
-As of June 30, 2014, 923 of these builders have been approved for renewal.
-238 builders did not renew their registrations (40 notified the Unit that they were not renewing, 7 withdrew their applications, and 191 did not submit a renewal application).
+In the past year, the Unit mailed renewal notices to the 1,673 builders that registered under the HBRA, whose initial two year registrations were due to expire between September 1, 2014 and June 1, 2015.
+As of June 30, 2015, 1,423 of these builders were approved for renewal.
+222 builders did not renew their registrations, either notifying the Unit that they were not renewing or failing to send a renewal request or otherwise notifying the Unit of their intentions.
 Since January 1, 2005, builders have been able to register and renew their registrations over the Internet.
-Of the 923 builders that have been renewed, 868 (94%) renewed their registrations over the Internet.
-However, consistent with the nationwide slowdown in new home building, the overall number of registered builders has continued to decrease since a peak in 2008.
+Of the 1,423 builders that have been renewed, 1,350 (95%) renewed their registrations over the Internet.